 Since our inception, we have financed our operations primarily through net cash provided by operating activities, equity issuances, and borrowings under our long-term debt arrangements.
 Our primary requirements for liquidity and capital are to finance working capital, capital expenditures and general corporate purposes.
 Our principal sources of liquidity following this offering are expected to be our cash and borrowings available under our Revolving Credit Facility.
-As of December 31, 2020, we had cash of \$27.7 million and no borrowings available under our Prior Revolving Credit Facility, which we refinanced in January of 2021.
+As of December 31, 2019, we had cash of \$26.5 million and \$2.0 million available for borrowing under our Prior Revolving Credit Facility.